theholy7/theholy7.github.io/_posts/2025-03-25-win-win-negotiations.md

 ## Myth #1: Trust others

-Mutualism - (kind of like interdependence)
+When you really think about it, why should you trust the other person in a negotiation?

+Realistically, you don't know them, they are not your friend.
+They are trying to close a transaction, and they want to get what they need.

+What is trust and respect in the context of negotiations?
+* With trust, I do things without data about how the other person acts
+* With respect, I will give you have the benefit of the doubt

+The best thing to create during the negotiation process is **mutualism**.
+When it exits:
-- you don't need to like each other
+* You don't _need_ to like each other
-- you don't need to trust each other
+* You don't _need_ to trust each other
-- but the interestes have to be aligned
+* **But** when the interests are aligned, you are rowing in the same direction

-How can I know if there is something in this for you?
+So, the question to ask yourself is: "How can I know if there is something in this for you?".

-Respect - you have the benefic of the doubt
-Trust - I do things without data about how you act
+Once you understand what motivates the other person, you build upon that answer.

 ## Myth #2: Listen Actively

-A dog can listen, a negotiator learns.
+Listening is a passive act.
+Prof. Falcão states during his talk:  "A dog can listen, a negotiator learns".

 You're listening to ask questions that will let you learn.
 What else is there that you don't know?

+The negotiation process is a discovery process, and understanding the other side better will help you reach better outcomes.

 ## Myth #3: Be transparent